lucasvtiradentes/gcal-sync/README.md

             </li>
           </ul>
         </p>
-        <p>This project was deeply inspired by <a href="https://github.com/derekantrican/GAS-ICS-Sync">this tool</a>, and my main reason for creating this was to move the completed ticktick tasks to a 'completed_tasks' google calendar, so that I'd be able to track my progress.</p>
+        <p>This project was deeply inspired by <a href="https://github.com/derekantrican/GAS-ICS-Sync">this tool</a>, and my main reason for creating this was to track my progress over my completed ticktick tasks, moving them to another calendar, which was not possible in the mentioned project.</p>
       </td>
     </tr>
   </table>